 1. Network your fingers off

 When you first start a job, what do you do?
 You find ‘friends’ - like-minded colleagues whom you learn from.
 Blogging is no different, networking is key.
 For example, in the beginning, a mistake I made was writing friendly posts for family members.
 It wasn’t until I spoke to other bloggers that I realised I had to break out of this routine.
 To be successful, you have to treat your blog like a business from the beginning.
-Aim to network with bloggers at all stages – those who are just starting out, the more experienced, and the kings / queens of the blogging world.
+Aim to network with bloggers at all stages – those who are just starting out, the more experienced, and the kings/queens of the blogging world.

 2. Find blogging buddies while growing

 My best advice for Twitter is to join Twitter Chats.
 These weekly travel chats are run by hosts who pose several questions with a related hashtag for interested Tweeters to reply to.
 I’d suggest using Tweetdeck to help manage the chats.
 Comment on other people’s / blogger’s tweets and follow them if you so wish.
 Many will follow back.
-This is one strategy I used to meet other bloggers, while increasing my Twitter following.
+This is one strategy I used to meet other bloggers while increasing my Twitter following.

 For Facebook, ask to join Facebook groups.
 These pages are a community of bloggers where members can either ask for advice or join social media shares.
 I can’t stress enough how useful Facebook groups are.
-Each have their own rules, and instructions on how to join.
+Each has their own rules, and instructions on how to join.
 Some of the successes I’ve had through networking in Facebook groups are

 - Resolving technical website issues